Self-Paced Enrollment Request Form

 - All students (including OU degree seeking students) must request permission to enroll by filling the Self-Paced Course Request Form.
-You are not able to enroll in our courses by yourself.
+You are not able to enroll in our courses by yourself in self-paced courses.

 - If you have questions about self-paced classes or tuition waivers, please contact Tina Henderson, Operations Manager of the OU-CIDL Testing Center at firstname.lastname@example.org or (405) 325-1921.

 - CHEM 1315-400 General Chemistry I - General Chemistry is an overview of the chemical basis of natural phenomena.
 First of a two-semester sequence in general chemistry.
 Topics covered include basic measurement, atomic theory, electron configuration, periodicity, chemical reactivity and energetics, stoichiometry, gas laws and changes in state, bonding, and molecular structure.
 OU DEGREE SEEKING STUDENTS ARE PROHIBITED FROM ENROLLING IN THIS COURSE!

 - CHEM 1415-400 General Chemistry II - Continued - This course covers topics that include thermochemistry, equilibrium, thermodynamics, acid and base properties, kinetics, and electrochemistry.
 OU DEGREE SEEKING STUDENTS ARE PROHIBITED FROM ENROLLING IN THIS COURSE!